-All right, hour two Sean Hannity show this Friday, 800-941 Sean or number.
+All right, our two Sean Hannity show this Friday, 800-941 Sean.

-You want to be a part of the program.
+Our number, you want to be a part of the program.

 By the way, the people were amazing.

-They were just they were phenomenal.
+They were just, they were phenomenal.

-Uh, but anyway, so the president said a couple of things that really stood out to me.
+But anyway, so the president said a couple of things that really stood out to me.

-And it's something that I've kind of believed, and that is every problem we now have caused by Joe Biden, is you know, it's all preventable and it's all solvable, very fixable.
+And it's something that I've kind of believed, and that is every problem we now have caused by Joe Biden is, you know, it's all preventable and it's all solvable, very fixable.

 I mean, we can get the border under control, in my view, in no time.

-Um, you know, similarly, if you ever wanted to fix the school system, that's not hard.
+You know, similarly, if you ever wanted to fix the school system, that's not hard.

-One of the things that stood out to me is he said if he was elected, uh, no, I'll turn this country around in six months.
+One of the things that stood out to me is he said if he was elected, no, I'll turn this country around in six months.

 Listen.